Vallarta Cares is an Organization Feeding the Hungry and More in Puerto Vallarta, Mexico

 Mexico demands return of the crown of Aztec Emperor Moctezuma II

 So what do you think?
-I think there’s no way they can’t ship that Penacho with all the technology we have at our hands, don’t you?
+I think there’s no way they can’t ship that penacho with all the technology we have at our hands, don’t you?

 And what does the Penacho de Moctezuma have to do with the Processions Celebrating the Virgin of Guadalupe?
 We’ll find out next week.